yandex/csp-tester/README.rst

 #.
 Navigate to the extension directory on your computer and click "Open"

 To verify functionality of CSP Tester:

 #.
 Open the extension window
 #.
 Add into the URL Pattern a regular expression for the site that you want to test, for example *://*.eff.org/*  (CSP Tester uses `Chrome Match Patterns <https://developer.chrome.com/extensions/match_patterns>`_)
 #.
-Tick the &quot;self&quot; checkbox, check &quot;Active&quot; and Save the changes
+Tick the "self" checkbox, check "Active" and Save the changes
 #.
 Open the Developer Tools, navigate to the tested site such as http://eff.org
 #.
 Confirm a number of CSP violations reported in the Developer Tools Console as well as possible visual changes